 "EURO 2020 goes far beyond the borders of football," added Romanian Football Federation (FRF) president Răzvan Burleanu.
 "It will be a festival of unity and diversity, of unity through diversity.

 "Our logo is a bridge – and we regard the EURO as a bridge between Europe's various cultures."

 The whole city of Bucharest eagerly awaits the role it will play in the football celebration that will happen in all four corners of Europe.
 "It's an honour and joy to be part of this celebration," said Bucharest's general mayor Gabriela Firea.

 The Bucharest Arena Națională was inaugurated in September 2011, and staged the UEFA Europa League final between Club Atlético de Madrid and Athletic Club the following May.

 "I am proud that the city will host four matches in four years' time," said UEFA's chief technical officer Ioan Lupescu, who won 74 caps for Romania and was present at the unveiling ceremony.

 "I was born and raised here, and played football at the highest level.
 It is a huge opportunity for Bucharest and for the whole of Romania."

 Bucharest joins London, Rome and Baku in already having launched their 2020 city logos.
-Nine other cities – Amsterdam, Bilbao, Brussels, Budapest, Copenhagen, Dublin, Glasgow, Munich and St Petersburg – will unveil their logos in the weeks to come.
+Nine other cities – Amsterdam, Bilbao, Budapest, Copenhagen, Dublin, Glasgow, Munich and St Petersburg – will unveil their logos in the weeks to come.